WORKING GROUP DRAFT – IN CONFIDENCEReport on Government Services 2026

 Total government funding of VET

-There are several funding flows within the VET system outside the scope of RoGS government recurrent expenditure (see figure 5.2).
+Within the VET system, there are several other funding flows that are outside the scope of government recurrent expenditure (see figure 5.2).

 The Australian Government provides funding to state and territory governments through payments under Federation Funding Agreements.
-Nationally in 2023, the Australian Government provided around $2.1 billion to state and territory governments, with the majority provided through ongoing specific purpose payments ($1.6 billion) and the remainder from National Partnership Agreement funding ($476.1 million) (table 5A.3).
-This funding flow indirectly contributes to state and territory government real recurrent expenditure on VET services.
+Nationally in 2023, the Australian Government provided around $2.1 billion to state and territory governments, the majority was provided through ongoing specific purpose payments ($1.6 billion) and the remainder from National Partnership Agreement funding ($476.1 million) (table 5A.3).
+These funds indirectly contribute to state and territory government real recurrent expenditure on VET services.

 Government recurrent funding captures the funds provided by each jurisdiction to cover their training portfolio costs and relevant VET programs.
 Along with VET delivery funding and system administration and governance, this includes: